HybridRbt/RoboND-Localization-Project/parameterTuning.md

 First fill in the default values from ROS wiki.

 The robot navigates, but will drop off path frequently, seems like it was trying too hard to avoid the obstacles.

+Turns out the flickering has nothing to do with the transform_tolerance, the default value of 0.1 will do just fine.
+The problem is in Rviz, if you choose Interact on the tools menubar, the screen WILL flicker.
+Choose another tool, i.e. "move camera" the flickering disappears

+tweak costmap parameters
+obstacle_range: 2.5
+raytrace_range: 2.0
+inflation_radius: 0.3
+test run 1.gif